WallStreetMojo

 #4 – Attract Investors

 As the defensive industry provides continuous returns, and the market never faces a downturn.
-Hence it is the most attractive option for the investors, and investors prefer to invest in such industries.
+Hence it is the most attractive option for investors, and investors prefer to invest in such industries.

 #5 – Low Employee Turnover